sanagama/django-polls-pgsql/README.md

-## Django Polls with PostgreSQL demo
+## Django Polls App Tutorial using PostgreSQL

 Forked from: https://github.com/mdamien/django-tutorial and updated to work with [PostgreSQL](https://www.postgresql.org/)